dagraham/etm-dgraham/README.md

 	  Interpreted as `Fri, Jan 5, 2018`.
 With only a **date** specified, this schedules an all-day, floating (naive) item for the specified date in whatever happens to be the local timezone and would be serialized as `{D}:20180105`.
 Note that dates are necessarily naive and thus there is no need to append an `N` to the serialization.

-    - Aware date-time in the local timezone:
+    - Aware datetime in the local timezone:

 				@s fri 2p

 		Interpreted as `Fri, Jan 5, 2018 2pm EST`.
-With both a **date** and a **time** specified but without an entry for `@z`, this schedules an item starting at the specified date-time in the **current timezone** (US/Eastern) and would be serialized as `{T}:20180105T1900A`.
+With both a **date** and a **time** specified but without an entry for `@z`, this schedules an item starting at the specified datetime in the **local timezone** (US/Eastern) and would be serialized as `{T}:20180105T1900A`.
 Note the conversion to UTC time and the appended `A` to indicate that this is an aware datetime.

-    - Aware date-time in a different timezone:
+    - Aware datetime in a different timezone:

 				@s fri 2p @z US/Pacific